309thEDDGE/weave/README.md

 <a href="https://www.w3schools.com/python/python_mongodb_query.asp">here</a>.

-If a mongo_client was not used when creating a Pantry object you can get the uuids' from the data you wish to upload into an already instantiated database.
+If the metadata associated with an already uploaded basket has not been uploaded to mongo, basket uuids can be passed to mongo_loader.load_mongo as shown below to upload missing basket metadata.

 ```python
 # uuids is a list of uuids (str) to add their data to the mongo db